DrBiznes/Class-Keybind-Profiles/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.
-It's about as restrictive as the item restrictions in Wynncraft (which is to say, not very).

 ## Acknowledgments